 - Tell me about a time in the last week when you’ve been satisfied, energized, and productive at work.
 What were you doing?

 - Tell me about a time in the last week when you’ve been dissatisfied, disengaged, energy-depleted, and unproductive at work.
 What were you doing?

 - What’s the most exciting thing about you that is not on your resume?

 - What would make you choose our company over others?

 - What’s the biggest misconception that your coworkers have about you, and why do they have that misconception?

 Are you looking to build the IT department of the future?
-Download the IT Competency Checklist to help you determine if your IT Department is ready to perform at sustainable peak levels in your organization.
+Download the IT Competency Checklist to help determine if your IT Department is ready to perform at sustainable peak levels.